NenadPantelic/Voice-assistant/README.md

  - Keywords:en - ***send, mail, email, message, want*** and sr - ***pošalji, pošaljem, mail, mejl, email, elektronsku, poruku, želim, hoću***

-The example of successful communication in english looks like this:
+The example of successful communication in English looks like this:
 ```
    User: Lindo, send an email!
    (Lindo, compose an email!)